 Bloodshed is what tends to keep divided societies in the headlines: yet the nature of this violence often remains under-examined as a political force in its own right.
 This module seeks to explain what drives processes of violence in deeply divided societies with particular emphasis on what happens at the grassroots and between communities.
-The module combines theory with in-depth consideration of four case studies from across Europe and the Middle East, taking a longer-term view of conflict in Northern Ireland, Yugoslavia and Iraq.
+The module combines theory with in-depth consideration of two key case studies, taking a longer-term view of conflict in Northern Ireland and Yugoslavia.

 Issues in International Relations (IR2006)

 ‘Loners and Lone Wolves: Reporting Lone-Actor terrorism’ Society for Terrorism Research, New York, August 2017

 ‘Museum Security in the Age of Mass Casualty Terrorism’, Society for Terrorism Research, New York, August 2017

 ‘Europe of the Regions: Scotland, nationalism and Europe’ University of Edinburgh, April 2017

 ‘The Bulldog that Didn’t Bark: The Emergence of English Nationalism?’
 Political Studies Association Annual Conference, Glasgow, June 2017

 ‘The End of the Third Wave?
 The Decline of Ethno-Nationalist Terrorism’.
 International Studies Association Annual Conference, Baltimore, February 2017

 ‘Scotland and the Politics of Intelligence Accountability’.
 Centre for Security Research, University of Edinburgh, October 2015

 ‘The Absence of Noise: Scotland and Political Violence’.
 Society for Terrorism Research Annual Conference, September 2015